renekreijveld/macOS-Local-Development-Setup/manual.english.md

 # General use

-After a (re)boot of your Mac, depending on the setup Apache and MySQL are already running.
+After a (re)boot of your Mac, depending on the setup Apache and MariaDB are already running.
 In my personal setup I have to start these manually.
 I open a terminal and start the services:

 ```
-$ startdevelopment
+$ startdev
 ```

 Apache, MariaDB, DNSMasq and Mailhog are now ready for use.

 # Create a new database

-- Create a new database with Sequel Pro
+- Create a new database with Sequel Pro, DBeaver, Adminer or whatever tool you user to administrate your MariaDB databases.

 # Create a new website